Will I Ever Hear From My Ex Again? Statistics Look Good!

 The average time it takes dumpers to reach out to their exes

-average time it takes for dumpers to reach out to their exes statistics
+Average time it takes dumpers to reach out

-According to the results from the survey, dumpees’ chances of hearing from their exes were the highest in the first half of the year after the breakup.
-Dumpees were still on dumpers’ minds a lot at that time, so dumpers reached out to discuss something they wanted or needed to discuss.
+According to the results from the survey, dumpees were most likely to hear from their exes within the first six months after the breakup.
+During this period, dumpees remained on dumpers’ minds and prompted them to reach out to discuss things they wanted or needed to address.

-After the 6th month mark, however, the number of dumpers reaching out decreased significantly.
-The percentage fluctuated at around 3.3% per month until the “years later” mark.
-That’s when more dumpers started reaching out.
+After the six-month mark, the number of dumpers reaching out dropped significantly, fluctuating around 3.3% per month until the ‘years later’ period.
+That’s when dumpers began to reach out again.

-Some offered friendship and some asked to get back together because they failed to connect with other people.
+Some offered friendship, while others asked to get back together due to a lack of happiness and/or connection with other people.

-If we take into consideration only the first 12 months after the breakup, a total of 86 dumpers broke no contact and contacted their exes after 7.16 months on average.
+Focusing only on the first 12 months after the breakup, a total of 86 out of 108 dumpers broke no contact and reached out to their exes after an average of 7.16 months.

-This means that based on these statistics alone, you’re most likely going to hear from your ex-boyfriend or ex-girlfriend in the first 6 months.
-Your ex could contact you when he or she processes the breakup a bit more and sees that it’s safe to reach out and talk to you again.
+Based on these statistics, you’ll likely hear from your ex-boyfriend or ex-girlfriend within the first six months of no contact.
+Your ex may reach out once he or she has processed the breakup and feels safe to talk again.

-If you don’t hear from your ex in the first 6 months, however, then your ex hasn’t found a reason to reach out yet.
-He or she could still be resentful, happy in the new relationship, or not convinced that talking to you is a good idea.
+If you don’t hear from your ex within the first six months, it likely means that your ex hasn’t found a reason to reach out yet.
+He or she might still be feeling resentful, happy in a new relationship, or simply not convinced that reconnecting with you is a good idea.

 What are the chances my ex will reach out?

-Dumpees are terrified of never hearing from their ex again.
-The thought of being abandoned and forgotten hurts them so much that they often look for signs their ex still loves them and signs their ex will eventually come back.
+Dumpees often live in fear of never hearing from their ex again.
+The thought of being abandoned and forgotten is so painful that they frequently search for signs their ex still loves them and will eventually come back.

 The odds are in your favor!

-If you can, it’s much healthier for you to accept that you might never hear from your ex and that it’s okay.
-That kind of thinking will prepare you for the worst whereas expecting to hear from your ex will make you dependent on your ex’s outreach.
+If you ask me, it’s much better for you to accept that you might never hear from your ex, and that you’ll be okay.
+That kind of thinking will prepare you for the worst, whereas expecting to hear from your ex will make you dependent on your ex’s outreach.

-So allow only as much hope into your system as it’s healthy and needed for your healing.
-When you’re coping well and don’t need hope, however, try to get rid of hope by telling yourself that it doesn’t matter if your ex reaches out.
+So allow only as much hope as is healthy and helpful for your healing.
+But once you’re coping well and no longer rely on hope for stress-management, start letting it go by reminding yourself that it doesn’t matter whether your ex reaches out or not.

 Will I hear from my ex again in the future if I begged and pleaded?

-It goes without saying that post-breakup mistakes push the dumper away and delay the time it takes him or her to grow respect for you and reach out.
+It goes without saying that post-breakup mistakes, such as staying in contact, begging, and apologizing, push the dumper further away and delay the time it takes him or her to redevelop respect and reach out.
+Every time you appear weak and desperate for love, you pressure the space-deprived dumper and make him or her want to talk to you less.

-Depending on how long you begged and how insecure you appeared, your ex will need some time to recover.
+If you begged long and hard and made yourself look insecure and unhappy, your ex will probably need some time to recover.
 He or she will need to focus on enjoying the space the breakup provides and worry only about his or her wants and needs.
+Your ex won’t be happy to think about you, hear from you, or be forced to help you cope with the breakup.

-Although I can’t speculate how much begging for love and attention is too much, you need to know that a lot of begging can reduce your value tremendously, overwhelm your ex emotionally, and make your ex not want to speak with you again.
+Although I can’t say how much begging and pleading for another chance is too much, you need to know that a lot of begging is likely to overwhelm your ex emotionally, reduce your value tremendously, and make your ex not want to speak with you again.
+Making your ex the center of your life will stop your ex from respecting and liking you, making it difficult for him or her to want you back.

-Some negative emotions can be too difficult to disassociate from you even years after the breakup, so do your best to avoid hurting your ex and making yourself look bad.
+Some unhealthy perceptions can be hard to let go of even years after the breakup, so do your best to avoid hurting your ex and making yourself look codependent.
 You need to invest in yourself rather than your ex and wait for your ex to forget about your behavior and find reasons to contact you.

-That could take time, of course, but, unfortunately, you can’t speed up the time it takes to hear from your ex.
-If you try to make your ex see your worth, you’ll achieve the opposite and make your ex want to speak with you even less.
+That could take time, of course, but you can’t speed up the process.
+If you try to make your ex see your worth on your terms before your ex is ready, you’ll only achieve the opposite and make your ex want to speak with you less.

 It’s been months/years.
 Will I ever hear from my ex again?

-You may not like what I’m about to say, but you don’t want to hear from your ex before a few months have gone by.
-If you hear from your ex too soon and get back with your ex, nothing’s going to change.
-You’re going to be the same people maturity-wise, so you’ll likely break up again when you encounter the same issues.
+You may not like what I’m about to say, but the truth is you don’t want to hear from your ex too soon.
+If your ex reaches out and you get back together on the spot, nothing will have changed.
+You’ll both be the same people, stuck in the same patterns.
+It’s highly likely that you’ll break up again when the same problems resurface.

-I know you want to hear from your ex now (especially if you’re hurting), but you shouldn’t rush things.
+I know you want to hear from your ex now (especially now that you’re hurting), but you shouldn’t rush things.
 You guys should first figure out why the breakup happened and then do something about it.
-That’s the only way you can prevent breaking up again in the future.
+That’s the only way you can grow within and avoid breaking up again in the future.

-So instead of focusing on hearing from your ex, focus on improving yourself.
-Your ex will have to do the same.
-If he or she doesn’t, your ex will have a lot of catching up to do later when/if your ex comes back.
+So instead of focusing on when you might hear from your ex, focus on improving yourself.
+Your ex will have to do the same before he or she can be in a successful long-term relationship.
+If your ex doesn’t self-invest, your ex will have a lot of catching up to do later when he or she gets into a new relationship with you or someone else.

-Keep in mind that exes come back on their own terms when they don’t have a choice but to come back.
-In other words, they come back when life gives them lemons and teaches them that what they had was good and that they threw it away because they couldn’t appreciate it.
+Keep in mind that exes come back on their own terms when they don’t have any other choice.
+They return when life gives them lemons and shows them that what they had with their ex was good.
+They just didn’t appreciate it because they focused too hard on things that weren’t working.

-What you’re looking for from your ex is regret and the determination to invest in you, himself/herself, and the relationship.
-Without a healthy relationship mentality and willpower, your ex will not grow much.
-Your ex will remain the same and will likely leave again once your ex gets what he or she needs from you.
+What you’re looking for from your ex is regret and a strong determination to invest in you, himself/herself, and the relationship.
+Without the right mindset and willpower to build a healthy relationship, your ex won’t grow much.
+Your ex will stay the same and likely leave again once he or she takes you and the relationship for granted.

 Will I ever hear from my ex again if I told my ex to leave me alone?

-Just because you’ve told your ex not to contact you anymore, this doesn’t mean you won’t ever hear from your ex.
-Your ex is not staying away from you because of what you’ve told your ex after the breakup but because your ex wanted to stay away from you.
+Just because you told your ex not to contact you anymore doesn’t mean you’ll never hear from your ex again.
+Your ex isn’t staying away because of what you said after the breakup, but because your ex wants to stay away.

-The breakup made your ex lose all romantic feelings, so your ex now needs to redevelop them.
-I’m not saying your ex will fall back in love with you for sure, but your ex might if things don’t go according to plan.
+The breakup made your ex lose romantic feelings and the drive to communicate, so your ex now needs to redevelop it.
+I’m not saying your ex will fall back in love with you for sure, but it could happen if your ex’s post-breakup expectations fail to materialize.

-For example, if your ex dates someone else and gets dumped, your ex could get hurt a lot and need someone to rely on.
-That someone could be you provided that you remained strong in no contact and left your ex alone.
+For example, if your ex dates someone else and gets dumped unexpectedly or coldheartedly, your ex could go through something painful and need someone to lean on.
+That someone could be you if you stay composed and keep your distance until then.
+You mustn’t reveal that you’re hurt and that you need your ex significantly more than he or she needs you.

 So don’t worry too much about the things you said or did during or soon after the breakup.
-If your ex was breadcrumbing you or doing something he or she shouldn’t be doing, you needed your ex to stop contacting you and making healing difficult for you.
+If your ex continued to breadcrumb you or do something he or she shouldn’t be doing, you needed your ex to stop contacting you and making healing difficult for you.
+You had every right to ask for space and not to talk anymore.

 Rest assured that your ex will contact you even if you asked for space.
 Your ex will do it because he or she will need to do it.
-That’s the best thing about no contact.
-It forces dumpers to reach out when they’re having a hard time.
+When pain and regret settle in, your ex will break the silence and do what it takes to gain your approval and support.

 Don’t be afraid!

-Don’t let the fear of not hearing from your ex weigh you down and hold you back from enjoying your life.
-You may really want to hear from your ex and get back together with your ex, but fear and anxiety don’t have to control your life.
+Don’t let the fear of not hearing from your ex weigh you down or prevent you from enjoying your life.
+You might deeply want to hear from your ex and reconcile, but fear and anxiety don’t need to dictate your happiness or control your future.

-If you stay afraid, your ex will sense it when he or she reaches out.
-Your ex will see that you’ve put him or her on a pedestal and that you don’t value yourself much.
+If you stay afraid, your ex will sense it when he or she reaches out and needs something from you.
+Your ex will see that you’ve put him or her on a pedestal and that you don’t value yourself nearly half as much as you value him or her.
 That will, in turn, create a huge power imbalance and make your ex lose his or her remaining interest.

-Remember that your ex won’t value you if you don’t value yourself.
+Always remember that your ex won’t value you if you don’t value yourself.
+Your ex will want you back only if your value is the same or more than your ex’s.
 So make sure to value yourself.
 Do that by continuing to move on and enjoying your life as much as you can.

 Are you still wondering if you’ll ever hear from your ex again?
-Now that you know what the chances of hearing from your ex are, do you feel at ease?
-Tell us what you think and feel in the comments below.
+Now that you know the chances, do you feel more at ease?
+Share your thoughts and feelings in the comments below.

 And if you’d like to talk to us about your breakup, click here to sign up for coaching.